Input XML

 Frequently Asked Questions

 Unclosed tags, unquoted attributes, invalid characters (e.g. unescaped < or &), malformed entities, mismatched tags, or duplicate attributes.
-The validator pinpoints the issue with line and column numbers.
+See the W3C well-formedness constraints for the full list.
+The validator pinpoints every issue with exact line and column numbers.

-This tool checks well-formedness only—whether the XML is syntactically correct.
-For schema validation (XSD), which checks structure and data types against a schema definition, use a dedicated schema validator.
+This tool checks well-formedness only — whether the XML is syntactically correct.
+For schema validation (XSD), which checks structure and data types, use a dedicated XSD validator.
+See the W3C XML Schema spec.
 The XML Schema Generator can create schemas from sample XML.

-No. Validation runs entirely in your browser using JavaScript.
+No. Validation runs entirely in your browser using the built-in DOMParser.
 No data is sent to any server.
-You can confirm this by opening your browser's Network tab while using the tool.
+Open your browser's Network tab while using the tool to confirm.

-Namespaces are supported.
-The validator checks that the XML is well-formed, including namespace declarations.
-For complex namespace validation, a dedicated schema validator may be needed.
+Namespaces are fully supported.
+The validator checks well-formedness including namespace declarations per the W3C XML Namespaces spec.
+For complex namespace-specific schema constraints, a dedicated schema validator may be needed.

 Related Tools